 Where to eat/go in Shinjuku

-If you are a foodie like me, visiting the fish markets in Tokyo is a must.
-It’s not that they have the best sushi in Tokyo, but you can’t beat the atmosphere at the fish market.
-Fishermen arrive at the crack of dawn with their daily catch, and most importantly – the Tuna auction, where sushi tycoons have been known to bid crazy amounts of money for the best fish.
+If you love food, visiting fish markets in Tokyo is a must.
+It’s not that they have the best sushi in Tokyo, it’s that you can’t beat the atmosphere at the fish market.
+Fishermen arrive at the crack of dawn with their daily catch, and most importantly – the Tuna auction, where sushi tycoons have been known to bid crazy amounts of money for the best fish – the most expensive Tuna ever paid was $800,000!

-The center of this fishermen’s activity used to be Tsukiji Market, but as of October 2018, the tuna viewing and the wholesale market have been moved to Toyosu Market.
-I have not been to Toyosu yet (I heard it’s massive, sterile-looking, and modern compared to the old Tsukiji), but I reckon it’s still worth visiting both since they are not far apart.
+The center of this fishermen’s activity used to be at Tsukiji Market, but as of October 2018, the tuna viewing and the wholesale market have been moved to Toyosu Market.
+I have not been to Toyosu yet – I heard it’s massive, sterile-looking, and modern compared to the old Tsukiji, but I reckon it’s still worth visiting.

 Take note that the market is closed on Sundays and Japanese public holidays, so check before you go.
 I tried to go during one of their public holidays and had to come back the next day.

 In the past decade, teamLab has established itself to be at the forefront of the digital interactive art scene.
 Their installations are always a delight to see and interact with.
-I’m lucky there is a permanent teamLab exhibition in Singapore, but I still made the time to check out their Tokyo exhibitions.
+I’m lucky there is a permanent teamLab exhibition in Singapore so I’m not a stranger to their works, but I still made the time to check out their Tokyo exhibitions.

 There are two teamLab exhibitions in Tokyo, teamLab Borderless and teamLab Planets. teamLab Borderless was temporarily closed from 2022 to 2023, but has reopened by February 2024 in the new Azabudai Hills area. teamLab Planets is still open with plans to close it in 2027, after which it might close down to move to another location as well.